 Why Do People Choose, or Not Choose, Composite Decking?

 Composite decking materials are compounds of recycled plastic and reclaimed wood.
 It has both the benefits of plastic and wood.
 Because of its plastic parts, composite materials are simpler to maintain.
 Unlike real wood, they are not prone to splinters, slipping, and moulding.
-And because they are part wood, it retains the beauty and aesthetic of real timber.
+And because they are part wood, they retain the beauty and aesthetic of real timber.

 Question Regarding Decking Lifespan: How Long Does Composite Deck Last?